NLPatVCU/RelEx/relex/guide/Segmentation_Mod_guide.md

 If the dataset contains multiple categories of classes, run each category of the labels separately and follow the above steps.

 For example, first locate the sentence where one entity is located and determine the relations between other entity types in the same sentence.
-When a pair of entities is identified first it checks whether an annotated relation type already exists, if it is
+When a pair of entities is identified first it checks whether an annotated relation type already exists, if it is:
 - yes : label it with the given annotated label
-- no : if no-rel label is active label as a no_relation pair or ignore
+- no : if no-rel label is active, label as a no_relation pair or ignore

 The selected sentences are extracted into the following segments:
 - Preceding - (tokenize words before the first concept)